When is Cobra Kai season 3 released on Netflix?

 Yes, it has already been revealed that Netflix will release a third season of the programme, with a release date of Friday 8th January 2021 having been confirmed in the teaser.

-This news followed an earlier teaser trailer, which features a sneak-peak at what’s to come in the third season.
+This news followed an earlier teaser trailer, which features a sneak-peak at what’s to come in the third season as well as first-look images which showed Robby in a juvenile facility, Miguel in hospital after his devastating fall during season two’s high school fight and Kreese’s ruthless approach to leading Cobra Kai.

 If that wasn’t enough, the streamer has also already renewed Cobra Kai for a fourth season – so it seems the dojo isn’t about to close any time soon.